 8.03 Vacation leave requests shall be submitted at least two (2) weeks prior to taking vacation leave.
 Vacation leave requests shall normally be submitted no earlier than three (3) months prior to the requested vacation time, however, requests submitted earlier will be considered by the Employer where the vacation includes travel abroad or other special circumstances.
 Vacation requests will be approved or denied by the Employer within five (5) business days of the request.
-Changes in vacation leave requests must be approved by the Supervisor unless an employee is cancelling their previously approved vacation.
+An employee may elect to cancel their vacation leave request.
+Any requests to change vacation leave dates must be approved by the Employer.
 The Employer may require a change in requested vacation schedule, based on the needs of the Employer.
+Vacation leave requests and changes must be submitted to the Superintendent.
+In the Superintendent's absence, requests and changes must be submitted to the Public Works Director.